Efficient simulation of low-entanglement bosonic Gaussian states in polynomial time: Method

 The above procedure allows us to construct the optimal virtual bases $\{|v^{m-1}_\alpha\rangle\}$ and $\{|v^{m}_{\beta}\rangle\}$ for the incoming and outgoing virtual modes $\{r^\dagger_{m-1, q}\}$ and $\{l^\dagger_{m, q}\}$.
 Together with the truncated physical basis, they define a computationally manageable subspace:

 The finite-dimensional MPS tensor is then obtained by projecting $|A^m\rangle$ into this subspace [see Fig.~\ref{fig:GSVD}(c)]:

 where $P_{\mathbbm{V}_m}$ denotes the projector from the infinite-dimensional Hilbert space (before truncation) onto the subspace $\mathbbm{V}_m$.
 Importantly, the projected state, defined as $|\tilde{A}^m\rangle \equiv P_{\mathbbm{V}_m}|A^m\rangle$, is no longer Gaussian because of the projection.
-Although this sacrifices the analytic simplicity of the Gaussian formalism, it is optimal in the sense that the truncation is performed with respect to the reduced density operator (i.e., an SVD truncation).
+Although this sacrifices the analytic simplicity of the Gaussian formalism, the truncation is optimal at the level of each bond, in the sense that it is performed with respect to the reduced density operator (i.e., a Schmidt/SVD truncation).
+We emphasize that this procedure yields a locally optimal approximation within the full MPS manifold, but does not guarantee a globally optimal approximation at a fixed bond dimension.
+Nevertheless, such locally optimal truncation schemes are standard in MPS approaches~\cite{Vidal2003b,Verstraete2008} and are known to provide highly accurate approximations in practice.
 As we shall see, this choice enables us to construct a computationally efficient, finite-dimensional MPS representation.